SyedAdnan95/SyedAdnan95/README.md

-# 🎯 Hey there, I’m Adnan — glad you stopped by!
+## 🎯Hey there, I’m Adnan — glad you stopped by!

 I’m a Computer Science undergrad (2022–2026) who loves turning big ideas into real things that matter.
 As a GeeksforGeeks Campus Mantri and Youth Leader with Young Indians, I don’t just code — I lead, collaborate, and push for tech that makes a difference.